will-wright-eng/insight_data_eng/README.md

 ## Project Summary
 ### Instroduction
 Shifting the consumer's eye via digital advertising has become a 400 billion dollar industry.
 Brands and consultancies use rapid monitoring tools in order to quickly respond to the public's response to advertising along with various other market events.
-The aim of my project was to take a zoomed out view on brand visability in order to understand alternative methods of measuring marketing spend.
+The aim of my project was to take a zoomed-out view on brand visability by unlocking potential within alternative data sources.

-The Common Crawl corpus is composed of a monthly crawl of the internet, aggregating teabytes of web data.
+The Common Crawl corpus is composed of a wide monthly crawl of the internet, aggregating teabytes of web data.
 By analyzing each page through a batch process I determined entity visability of companies accross websites found within the corpus.

 ### Process flow
 ![process_flow](https://github.com/william-cass-wright/insight_data_eng/blob/master/images/insight_project_proposal.png)